 If the knife breaks close to the knife head, remove that section of knife, reconnect the knife head, and then add the new section to the far end of the knife where there is less mechanical stress.
 The join in the two knives must be located midway under a sickle section, not in the gap between two sickle sections.

 When you encounter this type of break, inspect the knife for dull/damaged guards, and sections, and gummy build-up which might cause binding.
-One or more of these problems may have been the cause of the failure.

-13.9.1 - Connector Bar
+13.9.8 - Connector Bar